Launch Your Online Business in Just 7 Days

 Email is great because you can also collect user data (like the user’s name, gender, and general location) to create targeted emails.

 The process of list building entails collecting email addresses from site visitors, customers, and leads.
+Beside that, you can also use email finder tools to locate leads on LinkedIn and other platforms.

 This can be done through your website, social media, events, sign-up sheets, promotional events, and email sharing.